 Taking the numerous reports of these types of injuries into consideration, it seems clear that Skechers never tested Shape-ups to determine whether wearing them is safe.
 The scientific literature has repeatedly demonstrated the risk of toning shoes and the long-term impact of problems that occur when a wearer has an unstable gait.
 Yet, supported by the allure of an effortless workout and celebrities such as Kim Kardashian and Wayne Gretzky, Skechers has continued to market their shoe as safe and reliable.

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Skechers lawsuits.
-We are handling individual litigation nationwide and currently accepting new Skechers Shape-ups cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new burn injury cases in all 50 states.

-Free Skechers Lawsuit Evaluation: If you or a loved one has been injured by Skechers Shape-ups, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Skechers injury suit and we can help.
+Free Case Evaluation: If you or a loved one has been harmed by Skechers Light-Up Shoes, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and we can help.
+Again, our law firm is currently only filing claims on behalf of victims and their families who suffered burn injuries from overheating and/or exploding Skechers Light-Up Shoes.
+We are currently not accepting any of the other injuries noted in this article.